Villanova-AI/villanova_developers/docs/villanova09/tutorials/devops/build-core-image.md

-# Building a Docker Image for the Entando Core
+# Building a Docker Image for the Villanova Core

 ## Prerequisites